ahmdigital/github-publish-release/README.md

 ## Expected release flow

 1. Make a commit with message including **[major]**, **[minor]** or **[patch]**. `git commit -a -m '[major]: Do some breaking changes'`
-2. Run `github-publish-release` script.
+2. Run `npm run build` script.
-3. Push local changes (that occur in p.
+4. Push local changes (that occur in p.
 1) to github with `git push --follow-tags` or similar.
-4. Publish module with `npm publish`.
+5. Publish module with `npm publish`.